D34THWINGS/react-named-router/README.md

 Retrieve route object for given route name.
 Throws an error if route is not found.

+##### `location: Location`

+Current location used within the router, can be useful to get `location.pathname` or `location.state`.

 #### `RoutingContext`

 When history API is available, this object will be returned by both the HOC and the React Hook.
+It extends the `BaseRoutingContext`.

 ##### `push(name: string, params?: object)`